At a Glance

 Type of vacancy: Permanent

 The Children and Families Department takes a strengths‑based approach to working with each other, children, young people and families, and our partner agencies.
-We call this \’Our Nottinghamshire Approach\’.
-Watch the two minute animation to learn more.
+We call this ’Our Nottinghamshire Approach’.

 Responsibilities

-- Providing high‑quality care and support to children with significant disabilities.
+- Providing high‑quality care and support to young people in a residential setting.

-- Meeting the physical, emotional, and health care needs of the children.
+- Meeting the physical and emotional needs of the young people.

 - Engaging in activities that promote their development and well‑being.